D.I.Y Fine Motor Activities for EYFS

+Did you know that fine motor skills are important for school children?
 Fine motor skills refer to the ability to make movements using the small muscles.
-We're going to take a look specifically at the small muscles in the hands, fingers and wrist.
-They are needed for many tasks in school, such as writing, drawing, using scissors, turning the pages of a book, construction and using a computer mouse or keyboard.
+They're needed for tons of activities in school; from writing, drawing and using scissors to turning the pages of a book, construction and using a computer mouse or keyboard!

 In addition, fine motor skills are required for many self-care tasks.
 Examples include getting dressed (doing buttons, zips and laces), brushing teeth, opening a lunchbox and using cutlery to eat.

-Here I share some tried and tested ways to work out these all important small muscles:
+Here's some tried and tested ways to work out these all-important small muscles:

 Regular clothes pegs and jumbo tweezers are great for improving hand strength.
 They also help children to develop their hand-eye coordination.
-As the child's hand strength improves, they can try smaller tweezers.
+As your child's hand strength improves, they can try smaller tweezers.

 Mark making is the step before writing.
-The skills learnt during mark making contribute to a child's ability to hold and use a pencil, to draw and to colour.
+The skills learnt during mark making contribute to your child's ability to hold and use a pencil, to draw and to colour.
 Mark making should be fun and multi-sensory.
-Use anything from damp sand to shaving foam to practise making lines, swirls, dots and other shapes, before progressing to letter formation.
+Use anything from damp sand to shaving foam, glitter to chalks to practise making lines, swirls, dots and other shapes, before progressing to letter formation.

 Playdough is fantastic for strengthening the fine motor muscles.
 Children should roll, flatten, pinch and use cutters.
 Using clay or thicker modelling materials will increase the difficulty and work the muscles harder!